jsabater/calabruix/content/posts/proxmox/pve/nfs/server/index.md

 hostnamectl set-location "Data Center Park Helsinki, Finland"
 ```

+> Hetzner keeps [a list of their data centres](https://www.hetzner.com/unternehmen/rechenzentrum/) in their webpage.

 Servers should always store [*](UTC).
 Local time is a presentation layer issue that only humans need to see.
 You can check the time zone in your server using the `timedatectl status` command, then set the time zone to `UTC`, if needed:

 ```bash